JavaWiz/sb-actuator-example/README.md

 ```
 management.endpoints.web.exposure.include=*
 ```
-By default, all endpoints except for `shutdown` are enabled.
+By default, all endpoints except `/shutdown` are enabled.
 To configure the enablement of an endpoint, use its `management.endpoint.<id>.enabled` property.
 The following example enables the `shutdown` endpoint:
 ```
 management.endpoint.shutdown.enabled=true
 ```